Anti Poaching at Cawston

 There are four bases spread across the estate, ensuring scouts are stationed and on high alert 24/7.
 These positions allow them to monitor the vast property effectively, improving their ability to respond swiftly to any threats.

-Cawston follows strict sustainable hunting practices, focusing only on carefully selected animals whose removal benefits the ecosystem.
+Cawston conducts annual wildlife population counts and in conjunction with daily sightings, devises an off-take list to ensure that the populations on the property are kept in a reasonable ecological balance.
+What animals cannot be sold live, are removed through strict sustainable hunting practices, focusing only on carefully selected animals whose removal benefits the ecosystem.
 This approach targets older, non-reproductive individuals or populations that require control to maintain ecological balance.

 Our philosophy is simple: